 Our curriculum provides a rich variety of topics that cover all the core scientific disciplines and contexts that the children can relate to their everyday lives.
 Each week the children are posed a key question or context from which they generate their own scientific lines of enquiry.
 They will then explore this question using a variety of investigative skills, engaging and becoming more familiar with each of the elements of the scientific method as they progress through the school.
-These include skills such as generating their own lines of enquiry, making predictions, analysing results, observing changes over time, collecting results in a variety of ways, drawing conclusions from their observations and evaluating their own method and the reliability of their results.
+These include skills such as generating their own lines of enquiry, making predictions, analysing results, observing changes over time, identifying and classifying, collecting results in a variety of ways, drawing conclusions from their observations and evaluating their own method and the reliability of their results.

 How is Science taught across Key Stages?

 The children at Orleans Primary School follow the Early Years Foundation Stage curriculum and with relation to science the focus is on ‘Understanding the World’.
 Understanding the world involves guiding children to make sense of their physical world and their community.
 The frequency and range of children’s personal experiences increases their knowledge and sense of the world around them – from visiting parks, libraries and museums to meeting important members of society such as police officers, nurses and firefighters.
 Children will explore the world around them, recognise some similarities and differences between the natural world and contrasting environments and understand some important processes and changes, including the seasons and changing states of matter.

 KS1 and KS2